Germany salvages 1-1 draw against Spain at World Cup

 If both Germany and Spain win, both will advance.
 If there is a draw in the Japan-Spain match, Germany will need to overcome a goal-difference deficit against the Japanese.
 If Japan is victorious, then the Germans will have to top Spain – which beat Costa Rica 7-0 – on goal difference to get through.

-Germany only threatened sporadically with a few breakaways and set pieces, but the team improved gradually and Füllkrug finally found the equalizer with a shot from close range into the top of the net.
-Germany then squandered some last-gasp chances to get the win in the end.
+Germany only threatened sporadically with a few breakaways and set pieces, but Fullkrug finally found the equalizer with a shot from close range into the top of the net.

 ”They are Germany, a great team,” Morata said. ”They had an opportunity and they took advantage of it.”